-Adriana Kertzer is a design entrepreneur, curator, digital product manager, lawyer, and author.
+Adriana Kertzer is a design entrepreneur, attorney, digital product manager, and author.

-As someone passionate about the intersection of culture, technology and business, Adriana has built a reputation as a fierce project manager who delights in managing complex analogue and digital projects, legal transactions, exhibit design, digital research, and public speaking.
+As someone passionate about the intersection of culture, real estate, technology, and business, Adriana has built a reputation as a fierce project manager who delights in managing complex analogue and digital projects, legal transactions, exhibit design, digital research, and public speaking.
 She is able to apply the discipline and drafting skills developed as a corporate lawyer to cultural, real estate and tech-related projects.

-Adriana is currently engaged in projects in New York City and the Catskills.
-Previously, she worked for the Obama Administration as the Senior Advisor to the Senior Deputy Chairman of the National Endowment for the Arts; Curatorial Assistant & Digital Strategist at the Museum of Arts and Design; Teaching Assistant at Parsons The New School for Design; Curatorial Fellow at the Cooper Hewitt Museum; and Acting Assistant General Counsel at the Guggenheim Museum.
+Adriana worked for the Obama Administration as the Senior Advisor to the Senior Deputy Chairman of the National Endowment for the Arts.
+Prior to that, she was a Curatorial Assistant & Digital Strategist at the Museum of Arts and Design, Teaching Assistant at Parsons The New School for Design, Curatorial Fellow at the Cooper Hewitt Museum, and Acting Assistant General Counsel at the Guggenheim Museum.
 Prior to her life as a design entrepreneur, Adriana was a corporate lawyer at Simpson Thacher & Bartlett, focused on Brazilian IPOs.

-Adriana has been a featured speaker at the Museo Amparo, Brown University, Parsons The New School For Design, Queens College/CUNY, General Assembly, The Line, Zona Maco México Arte Contemporáneo, University of Hong Kong, and Virginia Commonwealth University.
+Adriana has been a featured speaker at SXSW 2018, Museo Amparo, Brown University, Parsons The New School For Design, Queens College/CUNY, General Assembly, The Line, Zona Maco México Arte Contemporáneo, University of Hong Kong, and Virginia Commonwealth University.

 Adriana grew up in São Paulo, Brazil and now lives in New York City with her husband and dog, a Havanese named Cachaça.
 She is fluent in Portuguese, English and Italian and is known for having a healthy disregard for the impossible.